 The main aim of the master's programme in Bioengineering is to educate specialists with skills and knowledge that will help them find jobs and contribute to the success of various companies working in industrial or medical biotechnology, circular bioeconomy, bioprocessing, etc. The graduates will understand and have practical experience covering the main industrial bioprocesses, fermentation, biological systems, industrial biotechnology, and biomedical technologies.
 The curriculum emphasises practical training and provides internships in various companies active in biotechnology and biomedical technology.

 Having done my bachelor’s in Chemistry and Microbiology, I was eager to expand my understanding of the field.
-I found the diverse range of subjects, the programme content and the practical modules intriguing and exciting.
-The prestigious, historic but modernised character of the university, the fascinating new research, the reputable researchers affiliated with the university, the university’s environment, and the student life at Tartu were also influential in my decision to apply for my master’s in Tartu.
-The curriculum is very up-to-date and current, addressing a broad spectrum of theories and principles relevant to tackling current issues on the environmental, medical, technological, economic, and industrial fronts and more.
-In my opinion, the vast array of topics covered while also taking deep dives into more prevalent issues, such as cancer treatment, is truly exceptional and remarkable about this course.
-I strongly believe that the experience, knowledge, skill, and expertise I gain from this programme will help me achieve my ambition to become a fully equipped scientist and academic scholar.
+I found the diverse range of subjects, the programme content, and the practical modules intriguing and exciting.
+The prestigious, historic, but modernised character of the university, the fascinating new research, the reputable researchers affiliated with the university, the university’s environment, and the student life at Tartu were also influential in my decision to apply for my master’s in Tartu.
+The curriculum was very up-to-date and current, addressing a broad spectrum of theories and principles relevant to tackling current issues on environmental, medical, technological, economic, and industrial fronts among others.
+In my opinion, the vast array of topics covered, while also taking deep dives into more prevalent issues, such as cancer treatment, was truly exceptional and remarkable about this course.
+I strongly believe that the experience, knowledge, skills and expertise I have gained from this programme will help me achieve my ambition of becoming a fully equipped scientist and academic scholar.

 After completion of the programme, you: